lome-ezehi/lome-ezehi/README.md

 # Ezehi Theddy Oseijoyalome

-#### 👨🏾‍💻 Fullstack Developer  | 📍 Abuja, Nigeria.
+#### 👨🏾‍💻 Website and Mobile Application Developer  | 📍 Abuja, Nigeria.

-I am a Passionate and experienced fullstack developer with a strong technical skill set, aiming to leverage my current knowledge and expertees in developing web applications.
+I am a passionate and experienced website and mobile app developer with a strong technical skill set, aiming to leverage my current knowledge and expertise in developing web applications.

 #### Web Programming Languages and Tools